-- 3) Where, for an attribute whose type is a code list as referred to in points (b), (c) or (d) of paragraph 1, a data provider provides a value that is not specified in this Regulation, that value and its definition shall be made available in a register. - 4) Attributes or association roles of spatial object types or data types whose type is a code list may only take values that are allowed according to the specification of the code list.
+6. Where, for an attribute whose type is a code list as referred to in paragraph 4, points (b), (c) or (d), a data provider provides a value that is not specified in the INSPIRE code list register, that value and its definition and label shall be made available in another register.

-Article 6(4) obliges data providers to use only values that are allowed according to the specification of the code list.
+Article 6(6) obliges data providers to use only values that are allowed according to the specification of the code list.
 The "allowed values according to the specification of the code list" are the values explicitly defined in the IRs plus (in the case of code lists of type (b), (c) and (d)) additional values defined by data providers.

 For attributes whose type is a code list of type (b), (c) or (d) data providers may use additional values that are not defined in the IRs.
-Article 6(3) requires that such additional values and their definition be made available in a register.
+Article 6(6) requires that such additional values and their definition be made available in a register.
 This enables users of the data to look up the meaning of the additional values used in a data set, and also facilitates the re-use of additional values by other data providers (potentially across Member States).

-NOTEGuidelines for setting up registers for additional values and how to register additional values in these registers is still an open discussion point between Member States and the Commission.
+NOTE Guidelines for setting up registers for additional values and how to register additional values in these registers is still an open discussion point between Member States and the Commission.

-5.2.4.3.
+5.2.3.3.
 Recommended code list values